How to Track Content Performance with a WordPress SEO Plugin

 Knowing which webpages are performing well allows you to create a stronger traffic strategy for a website.
 It helps you better understand your audience and what they want.
 Create more of what your audience wants and do better in the search results — win-win!

 In our WordPress SEO plugin, you get all the SEO data you need to understand content performance right within WordPress.
-The time savings alone is significant, but the integrated data within WordPress is the real power of the plugin.
+The time savings alone are significant, but the integrated data within WordPress is the real power of the plugin.

 Our SEO plugin is powered by three dynamic data sources you can trust: